-- fish rescued as described in the FRRP; - location and description of culverts installed; - location and description of stream diversions stated; and - an assessment of the overall magnitude of any effects associated with the Project on the streams (ie. 'negligible', 'very low', 'low', 'moderate', 'high', 'very high').
+- Ffish rescued as described in the FRRP; - Liocation and description of culverts installed; - Liocation and description of stream diversions-stated; and - Aan assessment of the overall magnitude of any effects associated with the Project on the streams (ie. 'negligible', 'very low', 'low', 'moderate', 'high', 'very high').
 The assessment shall consider the effects on the stream as a whole, including spatial extent, persistence, frequency and the extent to which effects cascade through the ecosystem (e.g. effects on substrate, macrophytes, invertebrates and fish).
-The effects shall be interpreted in the context of results from baseline monitoring, control sites, and water quality monitoring.
+The effects shall be interpreted in the context of results from baseline monitoring, control sites, and water quality monitoring. - If the above assessment results in the effects from construction as 'moderate' or greater then recommendations for additional monitoring or mitigation will be required.